Deploying Hugo Websites to AWS CloudFront and S3 for Faster Content Delivery

 A simple and cost-effective approach to deploying Hugo projects to AWS CloudFront.

-I have used services like AWS Amplify and Netlify to automate my CI/CD pipeline for many of my projects, triggered by a GitHub check-in and running in GitHub Actions.
+I have and still do use services like AWS Amplify and Netlify to automate my CI/CD pipeline for many of my projects, triggered by a GitHub check-in and running in GitHub Actions.
 However, for a recent photography project that involved deploying a large number of files, storing everything in GitHub wasn’t feasible.
 I needed a solution that was simple, affordable, and delivered high performance.
 That’s when I decided to use AWS CloudFront with an S3 bucket, integrated with an SSL certificate generated through CloudFront.

 Why AWS CloudFront?